MSc/ICY Java Workshop

-Welcome to the pages for the MSc Software Workshop at the School of Computer Science.
+Welcome to the pages for the MSc/ICY Software Workshop 1 & 2 at the School of Computer Science.
 You should bookmark this page as you will need to refer to this site frequently throughout the course.

 New material will be updated as the course continues, week by week.
 You will be able to find these in the following sections.